passionlim/intensive/Script_HW_5th_week_1st_day.md

 Question: Compare your neighborhood when you were growing up to how it is today.
 What has changed from the past?
 Please describe the differences in detail.

-Even though I don’t live in a neighborhood where I grew up, there are some differences between my previous neighborhood and my current neighborhood.
+Even though I don’t live in the neighborhood where I grew up, there are some differences between my previous neighborhood and my current neighborhood.

-When I was young, my neighborhood was quite.
-The apartments that most people lived in just were 3 to 4 stories high.
+When I was young, my neighborhood was quiet.
+The apartments where most people lived just were 3 to 4 stories high.
 There was a small playground where children played after school and, a large church.
-Even though there were no big marts within a walking distance , there were various local stores and merchandisers who sold furniture and home gadgets.
+Even though there weren't any big marts within walking distance and there were various local stores that sold furniture and household items.

-Meanwhile, these days my neighborhood become busy.
-Highrise buildings built in a modern style have replaced old buildings and some big supermarkets have opened recently nearby.
-In addition, since many twenties move into the neighborhood, the mood in the neighborhood has totally changed.
-For an example, Many stores in the neighborhood are cafes and franchise restaurants.
+Meanwhile, these days my neighborhood has become much busier.
+Modern high rise buildings have replaced old buildings and some big supermarket chains have opened up nearby.
+In addition, since people in their 20's have moved into the neighborhood, this has changed the atmosphere significantly.
+For an example, many stores in the neighborhood are cafes and franchise restaurants.

+To sum it up, even though I somtimes reminisce my old neighborhood, I'm satisfied with the convenient current neighborhood.

 ## Question Type: speaking according to the timeline.